phillypatterson/StarFISH/README.md

 # StarFISH
-Set of Philly's data reduction scripts for the ATCA legacy project StarFISH
+Collection of Philly's data reduction scripts for the ATCA legacy survey StarFISH